 Most of these money transfer operators only require that you set up an account with them, fund it and transfer to your loved ones.
 Setting up is very simple, as all you may need is an email address and a few other personal details like phone number and password.

 Once you set up the account, you can fund it in several ways including instore cash deposit, bank transfer, and credit or debit card.
-How to transfer the money largely depends on your preferences.
+How to transfer money to Pakistan largely depends on your preferences.
 You can send straight from the providers’ websites, use a mobile app, walk to physical stores and send from there, or begin the process online and complete it in a store of your choice.

-Online money transfer providers give you several options when sending to Pakistan.
+Online money transfer providers give you several options when sending money to Pakistan.
 The following are the most common:

 This method is much slower and may take weeks before the recipient’s account is credited.
 If you are lucky enough to find a subsidiary of the bank that funds the cheque in Pakistan, you can cash it with no hassle.